JakMobius/Beelder/README.md

 mipmap levels) inside.

 **Note** Beelder will not recreate texture atlases if source directory was not modified.
-You should write the results in cache directory and copy them to the `dist` folder afterwards so that the project will build correctly if the `dist` folder is deleted.
+So, it's necessary to write atlases in cache directory and then copy them to the `dist` so that the project will build correctly if the `dist` folder was deleted.

 (TODO: make this action more adjustable)

-### Creating and building a complex projects
+### Creating and building complex projects

 Project structure: